Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 The common vulnerability scoring system (CVSS) assesses vulnerabilities and assigns severity scores in a range of 0 to 10, with 10 being the most severe.
 The MITRE corporation maintains the CVE list, which is a dictionary of publicly known security vulnerabilities.
 The Security Content Automation Protocol is designed to help facilitate communication between vulnerability scanners and other security and management tools.

+14 B is correct
+Your organization is setting up an e-commerce site to sell products online.
+Management wants to ensure the website can accept credit cards for payment.
+Which of the following standards are they MOST likely to follow?
+A. ISO 27001
+B. PCI DSS
+C. ISO 31000
+D. SSAE SOC 2 Type I

+When using credit cards, a company would comply with the Payment Card Industry Data Security Standard (PCI DSS).
+International organization for standardization (ISO) 27001 provides information on information security management systems (ISMS) requirements.
+ISO 31000 is a family of standards related to risk management.
+A statement on standards related to risk management.
+A statement on standards for attestation engagements system and organization's systems and covers the design effectiveness of security controls on a specific date.